Shane-Anthony/frameworks_and_languages_module/technical_report.md

 ### **Routing**

-Routing is the method used to connect the server side to the client side of the application, this is through the use of REST API endpoints.
-When a request has been received from the client the server then matches the request to its specified route and sends the predefined response back.
+Routing is the method used to map the URL Path to either a function or some logic.
+When a request has been received, the server then matches the request to its specified route and sends the correct response back.

 ```const express = require('express')
 const app = express()